12 Night / 13 Day Self-Drive Safari, Accommodated

 Distance approx. 50 km; driving time approx. 1 h

 After arriving at Windhoek International Airport, you collect your rental car and drive to the prearranged accommodation, Montebello Guesthouse.
 The rest of the day is at leisure and you can either relax at the guesthouse or explore the city.
-See the National Gallery (featuring local artists), the National Museum (Namibia’s history) or take a walk in the 12-hectare National Botanic Garden.
+See the National Gallery (featuring local artists) or take a walk in the 12-hectare National Botanic Garden.
 Get a taste for some Namibian beer and enjoy traditional cuisine at a local restaurant (own account).
 You will overnight at Montebello Guesthouse.

 Day 2 | Windhoek, Namibia – Sesriem, Namibia